Difference between Proofreading and Copy Editing

 Examples of What Copy Editors Pay Attention To:

-- Improve sentence structure and flow
+- Improving sentence structure and flow.

-- Elucidating ambiguous or clumsy sentences
+- Clarifying ambiguous or awkward sentences.

-- Checking for the accuracy of a fact
+- Verifying the accuracy of facts.

-- Suggesting improvement in clarity and interest
+- Suggesting improvements to enhance clarity and reader engagement.

 Proofreading VS Copy Editing: Key Differences